JayJaySSJ/JayJaySSJ/README.md

 <br/><br/><br/>

-<h2> Hobbies and personality</h2>
+<h2> Get to know me better</h2>
 I love sharing my passion, mostly talking about sports like snowboarding, tennis, cycling or calisthenics.
-It works perfectly with programming, where intervals of sports give your mind a break, and then your body takes a rest when mind is focused on coding.
+It works perfectly with programming, when intervals of sports give your mind a break, and then your body takes a rest when mind is focused on coding.
 It works, I encourage anyone reading that to try it ☜(ﾟヮﾟ☜)

 <!---
 - 👋 Hi, I’m @JayJaySSJ